Galaktoboureko

 Why this works

-Layering phyllo dough with semolina custard creates a contrast of textures—crisp on the outside and creamy inside.
+Layering phyllo dough (paper-thin sheets of pastry, brushed with butter and stacked) with semolina custard (a creamy filling thickened with coarsely milled durum wheat) creates a contrast of textures—crisp on the outside and creamy inside.
 The custard should be cooked until smooth and thick; if it appears too thin, extend cooking time.
 The phyllo must be kept moist; if layers break or dry out, apply melted butter between them to maintain texture.
 The hot pastry absorbs the citrus syrup, which balances the custard's richness.
 This technique chain ensures a well-executed dessert.